-Neoplastic development was assessed in week 28, when tumors were small.
-Histopathological investigation revealed that prostate tumor had replaced normal prostate tissue in all TRAMP mice (control and treated).
-Consistent with the original description of the TRAMP model (13), two distinct histological types of malignant tumors were observed: wd adenocarcinomas in the prostatic epithelium and pd carcinomas.
-The wd tumors showed a cribriform glandular pattern and spread locally into adjoining seminal vesicles.
-Advanced wd tumors were accompanied by small lung metastases.
-The pd tumor were composed of large cells showing little or no glandular differentiation, and their size and weight were mostly an order of magnitude higher than those of the wd adenocarcinomas.
+Neoplastic development was assessed in week 28, when tumours were small.
+Histopathological investigation revealed that prostate tumour had replaced normal prostate tissue in all TRAMP mice (control and treated).
+Consistent with the original description of the TRAMP model, two distinct histological types of malignant tumours were observed: wd adenocarcinomas in the prostatic epithelium and pd carcinomas.
+The wd tumours showed a cribriform glandular pattern and spread locally into adjoining seminal vesicles.
+Advanced wd tumours were accompanied by small lung metastases.
+The pd tumours were composed of large cells showing little or no glandular differentiation, and their size and weight were mostly an order of magnitude higher than those of the wd adenocarcinomas.
 They infiltrated local tissue including bladder as well as retroperitoneal lymph nodes, and rarely the pancreas.
-Intervention with silipide reduced GU tract weight in mice with wd adenocarcinomas by 31% (Fig. 3A), whilst consumption of silibinin did not affect GU tract weight.
-The proportion of mice which presented with large pd carcinomas in either intervention group was 39% of that seen in the control group (Fig. 3B).
+TRAMP mice presented also with atypical hyperplasia (prostatic intraepithelial neoplasia) and stromal hyperplasia in the epithelia of seminal vesicles comprising fronds of cells overlaying loose connective tissue stroma.
+Intervention with silipide reduced GU tract weight in mice with wd adenocarcinomas by 31% (Fig. 2A), whilst consumption of silibinin did not affect GU tract weight.
+The proportion of mice which presented with large pd carcinomas in either intervention group was 39% of that seen in the control group, and compared to mice on control diet, more mice in the silibinin group displayed atypical hyperplasia, whilst more mice on silipide had well differentiated tumours (Figure 2B).
 Neither intervention interfered with the expression of the SV40 transgene (result not shown).
-Both interventions decreased metastatic deposits in lymph nodes, but failed to reduce other pathological manifestations associated with TRAMP malignancy (Table 1).
-These manifestations were metastases in the lungs, atypical hyperplasia (prostatic intraepithelial neoplasia) associated with, or preceding, wd adenocarcinoma, and glandular and stromal hyperplasia in the epithelia of seminal vesicles, which comprised fronds of cells overlaying loose connective tissue stroma.
+Both interventions decreased metastatic deposits in lymph nodes, but failed to reduce metastases in the lungs and glandular and stromal hyperplasia in the epithelia of seminal vesicles (Table 1).
 None of the C56BL/6J wild-type mice presented with manifestations of metastasis or hyperplasia.

-Effect of Silibinin and Silipide on Circulating Levels IGF-1 and IGFBP-3
+3.3.
+Effect of silibinin and silipide on circulating levels IGF-1 and IGFBP-3